- Course Details

-If you are in receipt of benefits other than JSA or ESA (WRAG) you may be eligible for free tuition.
+If you are in direct receipt of a benefit other than JSA or ESA (WRAG), or you earn less than £15,736.50 per year you may be eligible for free tuition.

 If you are aged 16-18 on the 31st August 2018 you will be eligible for fee remission if the English and maths funding requirements are met.